nqngo/midgard-docs/docs/intro-to-cloud.md

 Just like your standard computer, your Cloud computer has an Operating System, this being Linux, with a number of distributions (a.k.a versions) available.
 At the moment, we support 2 main OS Distro: **Ubuntu** and **CentOS**.

 This is important to understand, so you know how to find instructions and/or troubleshoot problems you have.
 For example, you may wish to install a particular package or software on your Cloud Computer.
-To do this you would search ‘How to install [insert package name] on Linux’, which should (hopefully!) lead to the instructions you need.
+To do this you would search "_How to install [insert package name] on Linux_", which should (hopefully!) lead to the instructions you need.